 Mechanical drafters produce guidebooks and manuals for machinery and tools by making illustrations of mechanical systems.
 They employ mathematical formulas to develop specifications for machinery and design blueprints of specific items.
 These drafters may also assist in product testing, allowing them to revise documentation as the design changes.

-The BLS predicts a decline of 3% in employment for the drafting field overall between 2014 and 2024.
+The BLS predicts a minimal or no growth in employment for the drafting field overall between 2018 and 2028.
 Expertise in the latest industry software may increase the likelihood of securing employment in this field.